Dhamara Fishing Harbour: History

+Additional information

 Dhamara and adjacent villages are traditionally inhabited by fishermen since long and they depend on fishing and its allied activities to make their livelihood.
 Before 1980s these fishermen were very poor and their per capita income was below average with mud thatched roof houses.
 Now due to construction of harbour and its operation since 1978 onwards the living condition of the people have increased manifold.
 More than 40% of fishermen own fishing crafts and gears and have constructed good quality RCC house.

 Location

-The Harbour is located in the North Bank of Dhamara River in the revenue village Dhamara, Dist.
-Bhadrak.
 It is 20° 52'(N) latitude and 87° 04' longitude(E) and 7 K.M. from the point where the Dhamara River meets with the Bay of Bengal.

 Communication

 The nearest Airport is Bhubaneswar & Railway Station is Bhadrak (Charampa).
 The distance from Bhadrak is 80 km by road and about 220 km. from Bhubaneswar, the state capital of Odisha.